RogerQi/mid360_localization/README.md

 After the mapping is complete.
 Do `Ctrl+C` once.
 If both `save_map_pcd` and `save_map_bag` flags are true (see tips below), the built map and keyframes will be saved to the project directory of `FAST_LIO_SAM_QN`, which in my case is `~/mid360_ws/src/mid360_localization/FAST-LIO-SAM-QN/fast_lio_sam_qn`.

-There are some caveats (坑) that I've run into here.
+There are some caveats that I've run into here.
 Some tips as well

 1. The config files provided by the SAM_QN and the LOCALIZATION_QN files are obsolete and do not work with livox mid 360.
    I have updated the config in these two commits to customize these two repos to work with livox mid 360.